V1NC1G/Tech-Notes/Atomic Notes/On-Path Attack.md

 An attack where a malicious actor places themselves in the middle of an authorized connection and intercepts or alters the data in transit.

+Also referred to as **meddler-in-the-middle attack** because the hacker is hiding in the middle of communications between two trusted parties.

 ---
 # References